LukeHayesss/instagram-clone/README.md

 # Instagram Clone

 A fully-functioning Instagram clone built using Next.js.
-Upload photos, add captions, like + unlike posts, store the all of the post data and comment/liking/unliking data in the Firebase Database.
+Upload photos, add captions, like + unlike posts, and store all of the post data and comment/liking/unliking data in the Firebase Database.
 Styled with Tailwind CSS, user authorization done via NextAuth.

 # Screenshots